Nithin-183/dcos-universe/README.md

 ![aqua-web license](./images/aqua4.0-dcos-license.png)

 You will also need to decide how you will get the images into the environment.
-The Aqua images are hosted in private Docker Hub repositories, however you are free to push them to an internal registry if you like (this is a common enterprise scenerio).
+The Aqua images are hosted in private Docker Hub repositories, however you are free to push them to an internal registry if you like (this is a common enterprise scenario).

 DC/OS and Marathon has some interesting behavior around authentication to private registries.
 You can see this documented [here](https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html).